bartificer/programming-by-stealth/docs/pbs94.md

 }
 ```

-Notice that for each data attribute the constructor checks to see if a valid value was passed, and if it was it uses it, if not, it uses a default instead.t Also notice the code makes a reasonable effort to coerce the number of decimal places into a valid value.
-Finally notice that the doc comments document the default values.
+Notice that for each data attribute the constructor checks to see if a valid value was passed — if one was it gets used, otherwise, a default value is used.
+Also notice the code makes a reasonable effort to coerce the number of decimal places into a valid value.
+Finally, notice that the [doc comments](https://bartificer.net/pbs37) above the function document the default values.

 The file `pbs94b.html` loads this improved class, so we can experiment with it by opening that file in our favourite browser and entering the following into the JavaScript Console: